Skip to main content

 States Considered Business-Friendly for Foreign LLCs

-Most people consider the following states beneficial for out of state businesses to register:
+Most people consider the following states beneficial for out-of-state businesses to register:

-• Delaware: Over 1 million corporations are incorporated in Delaware.
+• Delaware: Over one million corporations are incorporated in Delaware.
 Companies choose Delaware as a haven for incorporation because Delaware has an advanced and flexible General Corporation Law.
 Delaware also has low initial filing and franchise fees, assistance for new business owners, and highly accommodating business entity laws.

 • Wyoming: Registering your business in Wyoming has a number of advantages including no state taxes, low start-up costs, and no U.S. citizenship requirements.